-KIO-101 is a third-generation small molecule DHODH inhibitor.
+KIO-104 is a third-generation small molecule DHODH inhibitor.
 DHODH is extensively exploited as potential drug targets for immunological disorders, oncology, and infectious diseases.
 DHODH is a key enzyme in the de novo pyrimidine synthesis pathway.
 This enzyme is located in the mitochondria and catalyzes the conversion of dihydroorotate (DHO) to orotate as the fourth step in the de novo synthesis of pyrimidines that are ultimately used in the production of nucleotides.

 Nucleotides are required for cell growth and replication.
 Nucleotides are the activated precursors of nucleic acids and are necessary for the replication of the genome and the transcription of the genetic information into RNA.
-Nucleotides also serve as an energy source for a more select group of biological processes (ATP and GTP).
-They also play a role in the formation of glycogen, signal-transduction pathways, and as components of co-enzymes (NAD and FAD).
+Nucleotides also serve as an energy source for a more select group of biological processes (adenosine triphosphate and guanosine triphosphate).
+They also play a role in the formation of glycogen, signal-transduction pathways, and as components of co-enzymes (nicotinamide adenine dinucleotide and flavin adenine dinucleotide).
 An ample supply of nucleotides in the cell is essential for all cellular processes.